A Heavy Traffic Theory of Matching Queues: Proof of Theorem : Inverse Fourier Transform Method

-\textbf{Step 2:} The key idea in the proof is to use $e^{j\epsilon \omega z}$ as the test function for $\omega \in \bbR$ and set its drift to zero in steady state.
-While this step is similar to the transform method in \cite{hurtado2020transform}, the key challenge is that when we let $\eta \uparrow \infty$, we do not get an explicit expression for the characteristic function of $\barz_\infty$.
-We instead get that the limit of every convergent sub sequence satisfies the following implicit equation:

-Existence of a limit (of the sub-sequence) from Step 1 plays a crucial role in obtaining this equation.
-Suppose we show that there is a \textit{unique} distribution that solves this equation, then using standard arguments on convergence, it follows that the family $\barz_\infty$ also converges to the same distribution.
-This completes the proof.
+The key idea in the proof is to use $e^{j\epsilon_\eta \omega z}$ as the test function for $\omega \in \bbR$ and set its drift to zero in the steady state. \revcolor{Note that $j = \sqrt{-1}$ as defined in Section~\ref{sec:notation}.} While this step is similar to the transform method of \citet{hurtado2020transform}, the key challenge is that when we let $\eta \uparrow \infty$, we do not get an explicit expression for the characteristic function of $\zinfty$.
+We instead get that the limit of every convergent sub-sequence satisfies the following implicit equation: \begin{lemma} Under the same setup as in Theorem \ref{theo: case_2_itm}, we have \end{lemma} The existence of a limit (of the sub-sequence) from Step 1 plays a crucial role in obtaining this equation.
+Suppose we show that there is a \textit{unique} distribution that solves this equation, then using standard arguments on convergence, it follows that the family $\Pi$ also converges to the same distribution.
+The details of the proof are presented in Section \ref{sec: drift_gibbs}.

-\textbf{Step 3:} To complete the proof, the focus of this step is to show that \eqref{eq:IFT_eqn} has a solution, which is the $Gibbs(g_{1,l})$ distribution, and more importantly, to show uniqueness.
-While existence of the solution can be easily verified by plugging the $Gibbs(g_{1,l})$ distribution into \eqref{eq:IFT_eqn}, we use the following argument, which helps us prove uniqueness.
-Suppose that $\barz_\infty$ has a continuously differentiable PDF $\rho_{\barz_\infty}$, whose Fourier transform exists.
-Then, \eqref{eq:IFT_eqn} can be interpreted as